-Currently the control measures for failure to maintain the requisite solvency ratios are determined by AMCM as follows -
+Currently the control measures for failure to maintain the requisite solvency ratios are determined by AMCM as follows:

-Solvency Ratio Regulatory control measures More than 150% Life insurance companies must proceed with periodic stress-tests related to their solvency capacity, to identify potential risks and respective consequences.

-Life insurance companies are required to submit a financial recovery plan to AMCM and report the performance periodically.
-AMCM will take necessary supervisory measures to guarantee the rights of the policy holders.
-AMCM will take necessary measures to interfere the operation of the life insurance companies.
+Solvency Regulatory control

+ratio measures

+More than Life insurance

+150% companies must

+proceed with

+periodic stress-

+tests related to their

+solvency capacity,

+to identify potential

+risks and respective

+consequences.

+Between 100% Life insurance

+and 150% companies are

+required to submit

+a financial recovery

+plan to AMCM

+and report the

+performance

+periodically.

+plan to AMCM and report the performance

+Between 70% AMCM will

+and 100% take necessary

+supervisory

+measures to

+guarantee the rights

+of the policy holders.

+Less than 70% AMCM will take

+necessary measures

+to interfere the

+operation of the

+life insurance

+companies.

-AMCM must carry out its supervision of Macau incorporated insurers and reinsurers in a consolidated manner with the respective subsidiaries in which they hold more than a 50% interest.
+AMCM must carry out its supervision of Macau incorporated insurers and reinsurers in a consolidated manner with the respective subsidiaries in which they hold more than a 50 per cent interest.